 Touch but keep it PG.
 No mushed faces either.
 Having your hands at your side can look like kissing a stranger, but make sure your touches are light.
 Pushing into each others arm fat does not help anyone.
 And thats the last thing you want to be thinking of when looking at the pictures.
 Be soft with each other you can really go for it later!

 Get your bridal party involved.
 So very often a maid of honor or best man are in the side of the shot.
 Make sure they know not to zone out, but to look excited and enthused.

 Go slow and focus on your fiance.
 Last thing you want to do is clash each others teeth and smoosh your faces together.
 Try and forgot the audience and focus on what just happened - you guys are married!
 That sweet emotion will come across your face. :)

 Practice good posture.
 Arching your back, even when sitting down will make you look more confident.

-Fake laughter actually looks very goo.
-Don't feel silly if you need to force a HA HA! and often brings a genuine smile.
+Fake laughter actually looks very good.
+Don't feel silly if you need to force a HA HA! it often brings a genuine smile.